 English | español

-The start of the school year in the fall marks a new beginning for students and families, and naturally parents start thinking about what they can do to strengthen their children’s learning and development.
-But parent-school engagement is important all year round in order to connect the two important contexts where children grow — home and school.
+The start of the school year in the fall marks a new beginning for students and families.
+Naturally parents start thinking about what they can do to strengthen their children’s learning and development.
+But parent-school engagement is important all year round.
+It connects the two important contexts where children grow — home and school.

-Through communication across home and school, parents and teachers can share information about children’s progress and discuss their needs and interests to find the right opportunities to promote learning experiences.
-Meaningful dialogue between parents and teachers creates mutual understanding and enhances both parents’ and children’s experiences with school.
+Through communication across home and school, parents and teachers can share information about children’s progress.
+They can discuss their needs and interests to find the right opportunities to promote learning experiences.
+Meaningful conversation between parents and teachers creates mutual understanding.
+It also enhances both parents’ and children’s experiences with school.

 Family-school relationships have been described as a safety net to promote children’s learning and school experiences.
-However, parents differ in their skills, knowledge, resources, and available time to support student engagement with school and learning.
+Yet, parents differ in their skills, knowledge, resources and available time to support student engagement with school and learning.
 These differences are why cooperation and shared responsibility between parents and teachers are necessary to foster learning and students’ success in school.

 How does shared responsibility work?
 On one side, teachers and schools should:

-- Examine and, if necessary, update their practices for partnering with parents to ensure children's academic success.
+Examine and update their practices for partnering with parents to ensure children's academic success.

-- Listen to parents and respond to their thoughts and desires for their children with respect.
+Listen and respond to parents thoughts and desires for their children with respect.

-- Work with teachers to set goals for your children's education.
-Remember — you are a partner with teachers in your children’s education and should work together to achieve mutually agreed-upon goals.
+Work with teachers to set goals for your children's education.
+You are a partner with teachers in your children’s education and should work together to achieve mutually agreed-upon goals.

-- Let teachers know about big events in your children's lives, including a death or serious illness in the family, divorce or separation, job loss, or reduced income.
+Let teachers know about big events in your children's lives.
+This includes a death or serious illness in the family, divorce or separation, job loss, or reduced income.
 These events can affect your child’s behavior in school and their ability to learn.
-When teachers know about these big events, it helps them understand behavior changes and provide support.
+Knowing about these big events helps teachers understand behavior changes and provide support.

 Always work from the idea that parents and schools both want the best for children.
-As a parent, praise and thank teachers and school staff for their work when appropriate — and watch your connection with your children’s school flourish.
+As a parent, praise and thank teachers and school staff for their work when appropriate.
+Then watch your connection with your children’s school flourish.